wcabus/gb-net/README.md

 ## New!

 The GB.WASM folder contains a WebAssembly version of the emulator, running in the browser.
-It's not as fast as the WinForms version, but it's still pretty cool to see it running in the browser!
+It's performance should be on-par with the WinForms version, but running in your browser!
 If you want to try that one, use `launch.bat` to publish an AOT version of the emulator and start a local web server.

 Here are the key bindings (click somewhere on the page if they don't seem to work):